 Tuning the guitar had been cumbersome for years and when a few weeks ago one of the tuning buttons broke I could only tune the low E string using an adjustable spanner.
-An intolerable situation, of course, but as a freelancer I am currently not that rich.
-Like Guitar George from Sultans of Swing by Dire Straits, an old guitar is all I can only afford.
-And to have it repaired, could easlily cost me tens of euros, if not more.
+An intolerable situation, of course, but since I started my own firm, the budget for these kind of things is somewhat limited.
+Like Guitar George from Sultans of Swing by Dire Straits, an old guitar is all I can afford.
+And to have it repaired, could easily cost me tens of euros, if not more.
 Or so I feared.

 A simple Google search showed that I had been too pessimistic.
 The company Thomann in Burgebrach, Germay sold Harley Benton Concert Guitar Machine Heads for only 5.90 euros.
 With two and a half euro for shipping, the machine heads were mine for less then ten euros.

 It turned out it was a perfect fit and easy to install so I can go jamming again.
 But what strikes me the most is that the new machine heads look so much nicer.
 The old heads were no-nonsense: iron and white plastic.
 The new ones are made of shiny stainless steel with baroque ornaments, brass screws and buttons with a mother-of-pearl effect.